• Share this on:

 One of the most popular ways to go green is to produce and offer organic products.
 Organic food production is strongly supported by the EGD.
 One of the aims of the Farm to Fork Strategy is to increase the share of organic agricultural land in Europe to 25% by 2030.
 The consumption of imported organic food is also increasing.

 If you are producing and exporting organic products to Europe, you should be aware of important new rules that may influence your business.
-The New EU organic regulation entered into force on 1 January 2022.
-The implementation of the new regulation can have a significant impact on exporters from non-European countries.
+The new EU organic regulation entered into force in 2022.
+The implementation of the new regulation may have a significant impact on exporters from non-European countries.
 Countries that have an agreement on trade in organic products with the EU will have to make changes in their organic rules in order to be recognised as compliant with the new European organic regulation.

 Main changes implemented by the new organic regulation, relevant for the processed fruit and vegetables sector:

-• Compliance with EU organic rules – In the previous organic regulation, the organic standard in your country could be recognised as an equivalent to the standard in Europe but some flexibility was allowed.
-In the new regulation flexibility is not allowed, and you will have to fully comply with the new rules.
-If you want to export organic products to Europe, you will have to submit certificates of the authorised control body starting January 2025.
+• Compliance with EU organic rules – If you want to export organic products to Europe, you will have to submit certificates of the authorised control body starting January 2025;

-• New rules for group certification are established – In many developing countries, processors are organising farmers and funding certification for them to facilitate the supply chain.
-In line with the new regulation, most farmer groups will have to be organised as new legal entities.
-Also, the rules for group certification are much more detailed in the new regulation.
-An important cost implication for your business is that a minimum of 2% sampling of products from group members will be obligatory each year.
+• New rules for group certification are established – In line with the new regulation, most farmer groups will have to be organised as new legal entities.
+The rules for group certification are also much more detailed in the new regulation.
+An important cost implication for your business is that a minimum of 2% sampling of products from group members will be obligatory each year;

 Sustainability labelling of food products